-(Mark One) ANN UAL REPORT PURSUANT TO SECTION 13 C OR 15(d) OF THE SECURITI ES AND EXCHANGE ACT OF 1934 E AINI iscal year ended December 31, 2 ror the n OR 2020 □ TD 41 NCITION DEPORT BUILDIANT TO CECTION DITTIES EVOLVANCE ACT OF 1024 NSITION REPORT PURSUANT TO SECTION ' ' ansition period from to Comr mission File Number: 001-3945 0 HARMONY B IOSCIENCES HOLD DINGS, INC. (Exact name of registrant as specified in its charter) Delaware 82-2279923 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 630 W Germantown Pike, Suite 215, Plymouth Meetin g, PA 19462 (Address of principal executive offices) (Zip Code) (484) 539-9800 (Registrant's telephone number, including ar rea code) Securities regis tered pursuant to Section 12(b) of the Act: Trading Name of each exchange Title of each class Symbol(s) on which registered Common Stock, par value \$0.00001 value per share HRMY The Nasdaq Stock Market LLC (Nasdaq Global Market) Securities regi stered pursuant to Section 12(g) of the Act: None Indicate by ch eck mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by ch eck mark if the registrant is not required to file repo orts pursuant to Section 13 or Se ection 15(d) of the Act.
-Yes \square No \boxtimes during the pre tion 13 or 15(d) of the Securities Exchange Act of 1934 e such reports), and (2) has been subject to such filing Γ (§232.405 of this chapter) during the preceding 1 a File required to be submitted pursuant to Rule 405 of eriod that the registrant was required to submit such emerging grov on-accelerated filer, a smaller reporting company, or an ler reporting company," and "emerging growth company" in

-Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company \boxtimes - rk if the registrant has elected not to use the extent to Section 13(a) of the Exchange Act. \Box ended transition period for complying with a any new or 5 U l a report on and attestation to its management's rbanes-Oxley Act (15 U.S.C.
-7262(b)) by the re Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes As of June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, the registrant's common stock was not listed on any exchange or over-the-counter market.
-The registrant's common stock began trading on The Nasdaq Global Market on August 19, 2020.
-As of March 15, 2021, the registrant had 56,891,920 shares of common stock, \$0.00001 par value per share, outstanding.
-DOG CUMENTS INCORPORATED BY REFERE NCE relating to its 2021 Annual Meeting of Stockhold year ended December 31, 2020 are incorporated -
+(Mark One) ANNUAL REPORT PUR R 15(d) OF THE SECURITIES AND EXCHAN the fiscal year ended December 31, 2022 IGE ACT OF 1934 OR □ TRANSITION REPORT 13 OR 15(d) OF THE SECURITIES EXCHANGE the transition period from to GE ACT OF 1934 Commission File Number: 001-39450 Y BIOSCIENCES HOLDINGS, IN ame of registrant as specified in its charter) C. Delaware 82-2279923 • rother jurisdiction of ation or organization) (I.R.S.
+Employer Identification No.) 630 W. Germantown Pike, Suite 215, Plymouth Meeting, PA 19462 (Address of principal executive offices) (Zip Code) (Zip Code) (484) 539-9800 (Registra ant's telephone number, including area code) Securities r registered pursuant to Section 12(b) of the Act: Trading Name of each exchange Title of each class S Symbol(s) on which registered Common Stock, par value \$0.00 0001 value per share HRMY The Nasdaq Stock Market LLC (Nasdaq Global Market) Securities registered pursuant to Section n 12(g) of the Act: None Indicate by check mark if the registrant i is a well-known seasoned issuer , as defined in Rule 405 of the Securities Act.
+Yes $\ oxdot$ No □ Indicate by check mark if the registrant i is not required to file reports pure suant to Section 13 or Section 15(d) of the Act.
+Yes \Box l No ⊠ (or for such shorter period that the regis trant was required to file such re ports), and (2) has been subject to such filing require chapter) during the preceding 12 month s (or for such shorter period that the registrant was required to submit such files).
+Yes See definitions of "large accelerated file r," "accelerated filer," "smaller re porting company," and "emerging growth company" ir Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate standards provided pursuant to Section has elected not to use the extended transition period for complying with any new or revised financial accounting attestation to its management's assessment of the eff the registered public accounting firm that prepared o ectiveness of its internal control over financial reporting r issued its audit report.
+Indicate by check mark whether the reg istrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
+Yes \Box No [× The aggregate market value of the votin completed second fiscal quarter, was \$1 ng and non-voting stock held by 1,359.8 million.
+As of February 1 non-affiliates of the Registrant, as of June 30, 2022, t 7, 2023, the registrant had 59,620,731 shares of com he last business day of the registrant's most recently mon stock, \$0.00001 par value per share, outstanding.
+DOCUM ENTS INCORPORATED BY REFERENCE relating to its 2023 Annual Meeting of Stockholded December 31, 2022 are incorporated here olders to be filed with the Securities and Exchange in by reference in Part III where indicated.